Awarding and celebrating all the good work carried out by staff and volunteers.

 The judging panel are looking for examples of:

-• Gives opportunities for children to grow plants, e.g. flowers, vegetables, fruits.
+• Give children opportunities to grow plants e.g. flowers, vegetables and fruits

-• Outdoor use includes opportunities to expand language, numeracy and digital literacy.
+• The use of the outdoors includes opportunities to expand language, numeracy and digital literacy

 Cylch Meithrin and Small Cylch Meithrin